ckdecember/Data-Pipeline-Challenge/README.md

 + VPC has to be a superset of Subnet 1 and Subnet 2.
 Both are needed for RDS. e.g.  10.0.0.0/16 VPC, 10.0.0.0/24 Sub1, 10.0.1.0/24 Sub2
 + DBUser is the DB master username
 + DBPassword is the DB master password
++ DBName is the name of the database

 ```
 cd ~/Data-Pipeline-Challenge/src